AC888221/free-genai-bootcamp-2025/opea-comps-w3/report.md

 Recommended rebuilding and restarting the Docker services to apply all changes.
 Requested log outputs to further diagnose any remaining issues with service communication or functionality.
 This summary encapsulates the key actions taken to enhance the OPEA project, focusing on improving service communication, user interface, and error handling.

+Progress Report on OPEA Development
+Identified Issues in Logs:
+Analyzed log entries for errors related to audio generation and service connectivity.
+Noted repeated TTS generation failures and health check issues for the TTS service.
+Curl Command Testing:
+Provided a series of curl commands to test various endpoints of the TTS service and LLM service.
+Suggested using verbose output and timeout settings to diagnose connectivity issues.
+Configuration Review:
+Reviewed the configuration settings in MegaTalk.py to ensure the correct endpoint for the TTS service was being used.
+Recommended updating the default MEGASERVICE_URL to point to the correct port (9088) for the TTS service.
+Streamlit Error Resolution:
+Addressed the StreamlitAPIException related to nested expanders in the Streamlit application.
+Suggested refactoring the code to avoid nesting expanders and use alternative layout components.
+TTS API Documentation Analysis:
+Analyzed the GPT-SoVITS-Inference_api.md.md documentation to ensure the generate_tts_audio function constructs requests correctly.
+Verified that the parameters sent to the TTS service align with the expected input format outlined in the documentation.
+Error Handling and Logging:
+Emphasized the importance of robust error handling and logging in the generate_tts_audio function to capture and diagnose issues effectively.
+Testing and Validation:
+Recommended testing the TTS service independently using curl to validate the request structure and service response.
+This summary encapsulates the actions taken to address issues and improve the functionality of the OPEA project, particularly focusing on the TTS service integration and Streamlit application.